-The Downtown Jamaica Business Improvement District, also known as the Sutphin Boulevard Business Improvement District (hereinafter the "District"), is located in southeastern Queens and serves as a key regional business district and economic hub for the borough.
+The Downtown Jamaica Business Improvement District (hereinafter the "District") is located in southeastern Queens and serves as a key regional business district and economic hub for the borough.
 Downtown Jamaica is home to a variety of civic, cultural, and transportation networks, and serves as a gateway to New York City.
 The commercial district that makes up "Downtown Jamaica" is generally considered to be Jamaica Avenue, Sutphin Boulevard, and 165th Street commercial corridors, bounded by the Van Wyck Expressway to the west, Hillside Avenue to the north, 188th Street to the east, and Liberty Avenue to the south.